koham-me/koham-me.github.io/_posts/2020-05-20-supervised-learning-intro.md

 $$ MSE = \frac{1}{n} \sum_{i=0}^n (y_i - \hat f(x_i))^2 $$

-MSE computed from the training data is *training MSE*, but our purpose is to compute error in estimation with respect to unkown values for x such that we can generalize the estimated function for all values of x.
-One of simplest way to do is to devide set of available data into training and test data, use test data for computing test MSE, which are unseen in training process.
+MSE computed from the training data is *training MSE*, but our purpose is to compute error in estimation with respect to unknown values for $$x$$ such that we can generalize the estimated function for all possible values of $$x$$.
+One way of doing this is to devide set of available data into training and test data, and use test data for computing test MSE, which are unseen in training process.
 There are more robust method to this, which are not discussed here.

 In classification setting we can compute error rate with